rubyforgood/casa/README.md

-An upcoming project for Ruby for Good
+An upcoming project for Ruby for Good!